 Contribution Sociale Generalisee (CSG)

-In the Finance Bill 2020, as from 01 September 2020, the pension system under the NPF is being abolished and replaced by CSG.
-Every participant and every employer of a participant are liable to pay CSG at prescribed rates depending on their remuneration.
-Participants means an employee or self-employed, on full time or part time basis but does not include a public sector employee.
+As of 1 September 2020, the pension system under the National Pensions Fund (NPF) is being abolished and replaced by the CSG.
+Every participant and every employer of a participant is liable to pay CSG at prescribed rates depending on their remuneration.
+A participant means an employee or self-employed person, on a full-time or part-time basis, but does not include a public sector employee.

 The rate of contribution applicable is shown in the table below.